Four-eyed turtle: Status and conservation

 The species is listed as Critically Endangered by the IUCN.
 It is also listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated.

 A main factor in the decline of the four-eyed turtle is trade and demand for their shells.
 Therefore, species recovery programs are needed to ensure the future of the species.
 There is currently an extensive communication between zoo and conservation personnel in Vietnam whose goal is to coordinate recovery programs.
 The recovery programs will include legal protection for the turtles which will affect turtle trading.

 Large quantities of turtle shell are used as an ingredient in Traditional Chinese Medicine (TCM).
 For instance, Taiwan confirmed that 940 tons of hard shelled turtle bone and 200 tons of soft shell turtle bones were imported between 1992 and 1998.
 The plastron - the belly shell - is used in TCM prescriptions.
 Some TCM scientists argue that there is no difference between plastron and carapace (back shell) bone.
-So, if both plastron and carapace bone are utilized, the demand of TCM for freshwater turtles, including four-eyed turtles, could decrease by 50%.
+So, if both plastron and carapace bone are utilized, the demand of TCM for freshwater turtles, including four-eyed turtles, could decrease by 50% or even more, since the carapace is larger than the plastron.
 Current TCM research also suggests that there is no pharmaceutical difference in the effects of bone from animals produced on farms and animals captured in nature.
 As a result, farm production of turtle bone for TCM is likely to increase.
 In addition, TCM research could help find alternatives to turtle bone such as herbs.